huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

 -> **Note:** If the eip_id parameter is configured, you do not need to configure the bandwidth parameters:
   `iptype`, `bandwidth_charge_mode`, `bandwidth_size` and `share_type`.

-* `iptype` - (Optional, String) Elastic IP type.
+* `iptype` - (Optional, String, ForceNew) Elastic IP type.
 Changing this parameter will create a new resource.

-* `bandwidth_charge_mode` - (Optional, String) Bandwidth billing type.
+* `bandwidth_charge_mode` - (Optional, String, ForceNew) Bandwidth billing type.
 Changing this parameter will create a new resource.

-* `sharetype` - (Optional, String) Bandwidth sharing type.
+* `sharetype` - (Optional, String, ForceNew) Bandwidth sharing type.
 Changing this parameter will create a new resource.

-* `bandwidth_size` - (Optional, Int) Bandwidth size.
+* `bandwidth_size` - (Optional, Int, ForceNew) Bandwidth size.
 Changing this parameter will create a new resource.

 * `max_pods` - (Optional, Int, ForceNew) The maximum number of instances a node is allowed to create.
 Changing this parameter will create a new cluster resource.